JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-11-09-legre_confidentiality_md_en.md

 ## Description

-This is a Legal Relation Extraction Model to identify the Subject (who), Action (web), Object(the indemnification) and Indirect Object (to whom) from confidentiality clauses.
+This is a Legal Relation Extraction Model to identify the Subject (who), Action (what), Object(the confidentiality) and Indirect Object (to whom) from confidentiality clauses.
 This model requires `legner_confidentiality` as an NER in the pipeline.
 It's a `md` model with Unidirectional Relations, meaning that the model retrieves in chunk1 the left side of the relation (source), and in chunk2 the right side (target).

 ## Predicted Entities